SimonGoring/tilia-manual/docs/overview.rst

 ``````````````````````````````````````````````````````````````````````
 The Data Tab is the first panel you see when you create a new file.
 The Data tab will be the main location for the raw data collected at a site or collection unit within a site.

+The upper left cell of the Data tab indicates the type of data the spreadsheet is storing in the following rows (e.g., 'pollen', 'vertebrate fauna', 'diatoms').
+You can switch the data type by clicking on the dropdown button in the cell and selecting the appropriate data type.

+.. figure :: images/Data_tab_overview.png

+   Changing data types for the subsequent rows of the spreadsheet.

-The Data tab contains three fixed columns that are visible immediately: “Code”, “Name” and “Group”.
-The Data tab is organized in a Column/Row format, where rows represent variables and the columns are for each individual stratum or sample within the collection unit (e.g., there would be a row for *Pinus* pollen, with each column representing depths within a sediment core).
+The Data tab is organized in a Column/Row format, where rows represent variables and the columns are for each individual stratum or sample within the collection unit (e.g., there would be a row for *Pinus* pollen, with each column (starting with column H) representing depths within a sediment core).
+Additional information about the samples is stored in the first set of columns (A:G).

+Three fixed columns are visible immediately when you open a new document: “Code”, “Name” and “Group”.
 There are additional columns (“Elements”, “Units”, “Context”, and “Taphonomy”) that are also available by selecting **Tools** > **Options** and clicking the checkboxes within the “Show Columns” section.

 .. figure :: images/ShowColumns.png